 - You may have additional coverage (e.g. through your employer or your spouse’s employer), and that coverage may require you to notify the insurance company of the motor vehicle accident within a certain amount of time.

 There may be other deadlines that have not been covered here.
-The safest thing to do is to consult with an ICBC lawyer promptly after the accident.
+The safest thing to do is to consult with a personal injury lawyer promptly after the accident.
 Even if you think you may be out of time, go ahead and give us a call.

 Consult with Simpson ThomasBook A Consultation